kelviy/interledger-hackathon/README.md

+## Interledger Hackathon
+Showcasing Pay-As-You-Go integration tool for expensive premium software.
+Making software more accessible and affordable for consumers.

+The free tier is not always sufficient.
+To use premium features often requires monthly or yearly subscriptions.
+Pay-As-You-Go allows users to pay less for software that are used infrequently.
+Think about Adobe Photoshop, AI voice transcription...
+For companies, this means to expand the customer base.

 # Running
 This project consists of 3 servers.
 One Django and one express server for the backend.
 One next.js server for the frontend.